na-na-hi/renget/archive/lcbguide.md

 You can level up your Identities (IDs) by using XP Tickets.
 You can also upgrade them in a different way, using a process called Uptying which requires Thread.
 Think of it as promotions.
 This gives them new skills, improves their speed rolls, gives them passives and better general stats.
 Uptying is a huge power boost, don't use unuptied Identities just because they have a higher rarity.
 If you Uptie an Identity to tier 3, you get new artwork and watchable story.
 000 Identities get pretty animated artwork.

 **2. E.G.O**
-You obtain E.G.O both from the gacha and the Battle Pass.
-This is equivalent to weapons/special moves in other gachas.
+You obtain E.G.O from the gacha and the Battle Pass.
+This is the equivalent to weapons/special moves in other gachas.
 There are 5 slots for each of the 5 rarities - ZAYIN, TETH, HE, WAW and ALEPH.
 Each one invokes a different attack and costs a different amount of in-battle resources.
 At the moment, there are only E.G.Os up to HE level.

-They also change your resistances to different types of attacks and changes your active passive.
+Using an E.G.O changes your Sin resistances and gives you a new passive for the remainder of the battle.
 You can have multiple E.G.O passives active at a time.
-Those factors mean that you shouldn't just focus on the highest rarity E.G.O, but rather take into account the lower rarity stuff, too.
+These factors mean that you shouldn't just focus on the highest rarity E.G.O, but take into account the lower rarity stuff, too.
+Many Zayin E.G.Os are still highly relevant.

 Similarly to identities, you can upgrade E.G.O using Thread.
 This process is called Threadspinning.
 XP tickets cannot be used on E.G.O.

-It is heavily advised against rolling on E.G.O banners because the rates for obtaining E.G.O are abysmal compared to 000 Identities.
+It is heavily advised against rolling on E.G.O banners because the rates for obtaining E.G.O are abysmal.
 It is recommended to roll exclusively for Identities and wait for an E.G.O to jumpscare you, and shard anything you really want.

 **3. Lunacy & Extractions**
 Lunacy is the roll currency.
 You can get Lunacy by collecting your Weekly Mirror Dungeon bonuses, story completion bonuses, Uptie bonuses, apologems or paying real money.
 Collecting every Mirror Dungeon Weekly Bonus will give you a total of 750 Lunacy.
 After every maintenance you get 300 compensation Lunacy.
 This is just short of a 10-roll per week.